 - The Centennial Families Indexing Project consisted of creating an electronic index of the 1976 MGC Centennial Family Project.
 This index is searchable, and researchers can easily locate the original application at the Library of Michigan and Archives of Michigan.
 The searchable index for the 1976 Centennial Families Project is now available.
 Original records are available at the Archives of Michigan.
 Records on microfilm are available at the Library of Michigan in Lansing and the Family History Library in Salt Lake City.
 Unfortunately, these films do not circulate to local Family History Centers.

-- Death Without Record - This Michigan Genealogical Council Project continues to accept registrations for persons who died in or before 1900 and left no Michigan official record.
+- Death Without Record - This Michigan Genealogical Council Project no longer accepts registrations for persons who died and left no Michigan official record.
+Submitted data remains available.

 - GENDIS The Genealogical Death Indexing System was a joint project using data from the Michigan Department of Community Health and volunteer genealogist transcribers from Michigan Genealogical Council member societies.
 Funding for keying the transcriptions came from the Abrams Foundation.
 The last update from this project was posted in March 2002.
 While incomplete, this offers an alternate finding aid for Michigan deaths.
 The original GENDIS lives on the Michigan Department of Community Health (MDCH) website.
 A more complete and robust index was created by FamilySearch, along with the original images from MDCH from this period.
 The index and images became available in 2007 on FamilySearch.org, under the title Michigan Deaths (1867-1897).